 Looking for views of the bay and the dazzling Singapore skyline?
 The Bay East Garden is the picnic spot for you!
 Tucked in the corner of the Marina Bay Area, (opposite the golf course) sits this green stretch of land, perfect for an afternoon of snacking, relaxing and kite flying!
 If it gets too hot, there’s also a water play area for the little ones.

-*Note The TreeTop Walk is currently closed for maintenance until May 2021.
+*Note The TreeTop Walk is currently closed for maintenance until further notice.